 Kallista Fluoride Project

-In cooperation with the Department of Health and Human Services and Melbourne Water, fluoride will be added to the water supplied to customers in parts of Kallista, Macclesfield, Menzies Creek, Monbulk, The Patch, Avonsleigh, Clematis, Cockatoo, Emerald and Gembrook, to bring the area’s water supply in line with the rest of Melbourne.
+In cooperation with the Department of Health and Human Services and Melbourne Water, fluoride has been added to the water supplied to customers in parts of Kallista, Macclesfield, Menzies Creek, Monbulk, The Patch, Avonsleigh, Clematis, Cockatoo, Emerald and Gembrook, to bring the area’s water supply in line with the rest of Melbourne.

-This means that those residents will receive fluoridated water for the first time.
+This means that those residents are receiving fluoridated water for the first time.

 The water supply to people living in these suburbs is currently supplied from Silvan Reservoir.
 The water is pumped through pipes to a pumping and treatment station, located in Kallista, for disinfection before being supplied to customers.
-A new fluoridation plant will be constructed at this treatment station site .
+A new fluoridation plant was constructed at this treatment station site, and it has been operational since April 2019.

 Your questions answered

-Moving to a fluoridated water supply will provide dental health benefits for customers in these suburbs, and will meet the Department of Health’s requirement to bring the area’s water supply in line with the rest of Melbourne.
+Moving to a fluoridated water supply provides dental health benefits for customers in these suburbs, and meets the Department of Health’s requirement to bring the area’s water supply in line with the rest of Melbourne.

 What are the current supply requirements for Melbourne?